-If whitening your teeth is on your to-do list this year, there are a few ingredients that you should be aware of.
+If whitening your teeth is on your to-do list this year, there are a few whitening toothpaste ingredients that you should be aware of.
 While successful in whitening teeth, some of the harsher chemicals like peroxides can cause sensitivity - one of the most common unwanted side effects of teeth whitening.
 So, what are the other options?
-Let’s dive into a few of our favourite incredible ingredients that can help to support gentle whitening and a full mouth clean.
+Let’s dive into a few of our favourite incredible toothpaste ingredients that can help to support gentle whitening and a full mouth clean.

 This household ingredient has actually been used for its cleaning properties for years!
 It works to gently polish away surface stains, to support a brighter smile.
 But don’t run out and use just any old baking soda on your teeth.
 You need a carefully concentrated formula, like Red Seal’s Baking Soda Toothpaste, to ensure the abrasivity scale meets the standards for products used in oral care.

 Along with supporting hair and skin health, Coconut Oil has also been used for thousands of years to help improve dental health in Ayurvedic medicine.
 It’s the fatty acids in coconut oil that have been associated with having anti-microbial properties.
 And we all know that while we don’t like to think about it, our mouths do have bacteria in them from leftover meals and built-up plaque.
 And that’s just one of the reasons why it’s so important to brush your teeth at least twice a day!